 Paris classical culture lives in opera, ballet and classical music concerts at theatres and in historic churches.
 There's nothing quite like hearing great works of art in these world famous venues.

 Don't miss attending a ballet at Palais Garnier, the magnificent 19th-century Paris opera house.
 Or hear some Vivaldi performed at Notre Dame Cathedral.
-There's so much to choose from in Paris!
+There's so much to choose from!

 The grandeur of the chateaux and gardens of Versailles on a VIP visit, the tranquility of Monet's water lily pond at Giverny, and the magnificent castles of the Loire Valley – all of these can all be visited on day trips from Paris.